-According to surveys, only half of the total number of new startups survive up to their fifth year and just a third of that number make it to their tenth year anniversary.
+According to surveys, only half of the total number of new startups survive up to their fifth year and just a third of that number makes it to their tenth year anniversary.
 It’s the most concrete proof of how tough running a business can be, even if you don’t really intend to grow it to an exponential size.

 How do you avoid becoming a part of the statistics, though?
 How do you make your small enterprise sustainable and capable of surviving the challenging first years?

 Having a growth strategy is what expert entrepreneurs highly recommend.
 This plan of action can cover both short and long-term goals, depending on how you will craft it.
 So with that said, you should be ready to map out a good one that will help you keep your business on the right track.

 Mapping out a plan for your business shouldn’t be that difficult.
 If you did your homework on researching and studying your market and the kind of services you wish to provide, you will not have any difficulties in this area.
 However, to help you get started, here are the key points you should cover in the process:

 It’s crucial to determine and highlight what sets your venture apart from the competition as it can help define your business.
 This is where you can start your marketing methods, designing your products and services, and developing your ideas to flesh them out further.